3montyjack/MineSweeperAI/README.md

 Front-End Server
 1. `npm update`
 2. `npm start`
-3. To look at the webpage that is run, go to localhost:3000, or follow the instructions on your command prompt.
+3. To look at the web page that is run, go to localhost:3000, or follow the instructions on your command prompt.

 ## Finished
  - AI